Serenity 6.5.2 Release Notes (2023-02-21)

 var opt = super.getViewOptions();

-// any extra options you want to pass
+// Include any additional options you require

 });